bem/bem-components/common.blocks/checkbox-group/checkbox-group.en.md

 `disabled` modifier helps to create an inactive menu item.
 Inactive menu item is displayed, but not available for user actions.

-Such a group will not obtain a focus (`focused` modifier will not be toggled).
+Such a group will not obtain a focus (`focused` modifier will not be set).

-When a `disabled` modifier is set for the group, all it's switches also will be disabled.
+When `disabled` modifier is set for the group, all it's switches also will be disabled.
 As a result, the following will not be performed on switches:

-* state modifiers `hovered`, `pressed` and `focused` toggling;
+* state modifiers `hovered`, `pressed` and `focused` seting;
 * switching between `checked` modifier's values.

 Modifier is available for all block themes.